 What do you get, how much is it and how easy to prepare?

-One of the most popular features on Manchester Confidential has always been our honest, unannounced and impartial restaurant reviews.
+One of the most popular features on Confidentials has always been our honest, unannounced and impartial restaurant reviews.
 Our readers come to us for the lowdown, confident that we know our stuff and will tell it straight.
-Without restaurants, we've not been able to write restaurant reviews.
+With restaurant dining sadly not an option right now, we've not been able to write restaurant reviews.
 But it’s what we do.

-So we’re giving you the scoop on some of the many delivery options that have sprung up.
+Instead, we’re giving you the scoop on some of the many delivery options that have sprung up.
 We’ll buy it, eat it - cook it if we have to - and let you know how it was.
-We’re not going to be scoring these ‘reviews’ - it doesn’t seem right - but we’ll let you know what you can expect and where's worth spending your money.
+We’re not going to be scoring these ‘reviews’ - it doesn’t seem right at the moment - but we’ll let you know what you can expect and where's worth spending your money.